inkyblackness/ss-specs/levelObjects/Actions.md

     0008  [4]byte    Unused

-#### Hack Action Type 3: Set Parameter from Variable
+#### Hack Action Type 3: Set Fixture Parameter from Variable

-**Set Parameter From Variable Details** (12 byte)
+**Set Fixture Parameter From Variable Details** (12 byte)

-    0000  int32      Target object index
+    0000  int32      Fixture object index
-    0004  int32      Parameter number (1 based)
+    0004  int32      Parameter number (1..4)
     0008  int32      Game integer variable index

-> This change is used only twice, exclusively to set the codes for the reactor in the base game.
+> This hack is used only twice, exclusively to set the codes for the reactor in the base game.
-> The change itself does not check for target object type and allows modification of (seemingly) arbitrary objects.
+> Similar to the "Set Object Parameter" action, the interpretation of the modified parameter is depending on the action in the target fixture.

-> Use with caution.
+#### Hack Action Type 4: Set Frame State

-#### Hack Action Type 4: Set Button State
+> Although this hack is called "fixture frame", it doesn't check for the type of the target object and allows to modify any object's frame state.

-**Set Button State Details** (12 byte)
+**Set Frame State Details** (12 byte)

     0000  int32      Button object index
-    0004  int32      New state; 0: off, 1: on
+    0004  int32      New frame state; 0: off, 1: on
-    0008  int32      Unknown
+    0008  int32      MFD update flag; 0: ignored, != 0: update MFD

 #### Hack Action Type 5: Door Control